Password Manager Pro - User Manual

 How secure are your passwords in Password Manager Pro?

 Ensuring the secure storage of passwords and offering high defense against intrusion are the mandatory requirements for privileged account security.
 The following measures in Password Manager Pro provide the required security levels:

 - Passwords entered are encrypted using the Advanced Encryption Standard (AES) and stored in the Database.
 So, hacking of passwords from the database is highly improbable.
 AES functions have been adopted and also recommended as an encryption standard by the U.S. Government

 - Role-based, fine-grained user authentication mechanism ensures that the users are allowed to view the passwords based on only the authorization provided

 - All transactions through the Password Manager Pro's browser take place through HTTPS

 Refer to Security Specifications document for more details.

 This Help Documentation contains two parts:

-- Installation & Getting Started provides information on how to install PMP, how to connect Web Interface and start working with the solution
+- Installation & Getting Started provides information on how to install Password Manager Pro, how to connect to the Web Interface and start working with the solution.

-- Working with Password Manager Pro provides information about the workflow in PMP.
-The subsequent topics provide information on the arrangement of the various tabs in PMP Web Interface through which various Password Management operations could be performed.
+- Working with Password Manager Pro provides information about the workflow in Password Manager Pro.
+The subsequent topics provide information on the arrangement of the various tabs in Password Manager Pro's web interface through which various password management operations could be performed.
 This also deals with the pre-requisite browser settings and important terminologies used in the product.